AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 NUMBER
 ## Function: Sqrt
-Get the Square root of the number
+Get the Square root of the number.

 No additional remarks available
 #### Signature